CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 All accounts that can interact with the contract or multi-signing account are registered on the contract.
 And can be rotated using the key rotation workflow.
 The workflow is triggered by the admin.
 The admin provides the new relayer coreum addresses, XRPL public keys and signing/evidence threshold.
+It is possible to start the keys rotation workflow in case the contract is disabled, but there is not keys rotation in-process.
+That option gives and admin an ability to rotate the keys in case the contract is disabled because of the malicious relayer, or the malicious relayer disabled it.

 Check [workflow](#rotate-keys) for more details.

+##### Kill switch

+It is possible for any relayer or administrator to disable the bridge contract at any time.
+The reason for it might be unexpected behavior on any bridge component.

 ### Relayer